 The municipality shall provide the first 50kWh of electricity per month free of charge to consumers who have registered as indigents in terms of the municipality's indigency relief programme.
 All registered indigents will get 6kl of water free of charge, as well as the basic charge as determined in the tariff list.
-The municipality shall further consider relief in respect of the basic tariffs for sewerage and refuse removal for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.
+The municipality shall further consider relief in respect of the basic tariffs for sewerage and refuse removal as well as property rates for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.